Hong Kong flu: International spread

-A city councillor later decried the widespread adoption of the name "Hong Kong flu", claiming that it was "giving Hong Kong a bad name".
+Denny Huang, a member of the Urban Council of Hong Kong, later decried the widespread adoption of the name "Hong Kong flu", claiming that it was "giving Hong Kong a bad name".
 He asked why foreign press and health authorities did not refer to it by its "proper name—China flu".
 China certainly did not escape associations with the new virus, however, as the name "Mao flu" suggests.
 It was speculated even at the time that the virus had originated from "Red China".
 These differing names for the flu resulted in some confusion: In January 1969, a British member of parliament asked David Ennals, the Secretary of State for Social Services, "in what way the characteristics of Mao flu can be distinguished from those of Hong Kong flu".
 In addition to these names, the virus was also often referred to as "Asian flu" or "Asiatic flu", as it was not yet considered an entirely different subtype from the previously circulating influenza A.

 Worldwide deaths from the virus peaked in December 1968 and January 1969, when public health warnings and virus descriptions had been widely issued in the scientific and medical journals.
 Isolated countries like Albania reported the first cases of the flu in December 1969, reaching a peak in infections in the first months of the year 1970.
 In Berlin, the excessive number of deaths led to corpses being stored in subway tunnels, and in West Germany, garbage collectors had to bury the dead because of a lack of undertakers.
 In total, East and West Germany registered 60,000 estimated deaths.
 In some areas of France, half of the workforce was bedridden, and manufacturing suffered large disruptions because of absenteeism.
 The UK postal and rail services were also severely disrupted.